Is Dogecoin a stock? Should you buy Dogecoin? These are just a few questions we will answer in this article.

 Dogecoin became famous when Elon Musk began promoting it.
 It is not clear if Musk is serious about Dogecoin or if he was pulling a joke on investors and television viewers by promoting it.

 Musk even mocked Dogecoin in a skit on the popular American comedy show Saturday Night Live on May 8, 2021.
 In the Saturday Night Live skit, Musk’s character calls Dogecoin a “hustle.”
-A hustle is a slang term for a scam or fraud.
+Hustle is a slang term for a scam or fraud.

 How Much is a Stock in Dogecoin?

-Dogecoin is not a stock because it does not convey ownership in a company.
+One Dogecoin costs less than 10 cents, but Dogecoin is not stock because it does not convey ownership in a company.
 Instead, the only value Dogecoin offers is the value of the coin.

 Dogecoin does not contain any stock because it is not a synthetic asset.
 A synthetic asset, such as a stablecoin, gives access to a real-world asset such as a stock, a fiat currency, or a commodity.
 For example, the Tether (USDT) stablecoin lets users make US-dollar payments.
 Similarly, Tether Gold (XAUt) conveys ownership of a troy ounce of pure gold.